geshan/geshan.github.com/posts/2025-03-26-amazon-ecs-tutorial.md

 - AWS
 cover: "/images/amazon-ecs-tutorial/01amazon-ecs-tutorial.jpg"
 pagetitle: "How to deploy a container image to Amazon Elastic Container Service (ECS) with Fargate: a beginner’s tutorial"
-description: "Learn how deploy a container from a private Amazon ECR repository to ECS with Fargate step-by-step with screenshots."
+description: "Learn how to deploy a container from a private Amazon ECR repository to ECS with Fargate step-by-step with screenshots."
 keywords: amazon ecs tutorial, amazon ecs
 ---
 Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that simplifies the deployment, management, and scaling of containerized applications on AWS.
 It manages containers without the need to learn Kubernetes.
 With Fargate, resource management can also be serverless.
 In this post, you will learn how to deploy a built container image from Amazon Elastic Container Registry (ECR) to Amazon Elastic Container Service (ECS) provisioned with Fargate.
 The goal is to do the bare minimum to get a URL/IP from a container image on ECR (image built and pushed in [part 1](/blog/2025/03/amazon-ecr-push-image/) of this series), let’s get going!